verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 This annotation instructs Jaeger to inject an agent sidecar into application pods.
 Make sure to use your Jaeger instance name to ensure traces are exported to the correct Jaeger instance.

-From the above example, the annotation is `"sidecar.jaegertracing.io/injected": verrazzano-prod`
+From the previous example, the annotation is `"sidecar.jaegertracing.io/injected": verrazzano-prod`

 ## View traces on the Jaeger UI

-The UI can be viewed by port forwarding the Jaeger query service, or configured to use an ingress controller for HTTPS access.
+You can view the UI by port forwarding the Jaeger query service or by configuring an ingress controller for HTTPS access.
-Jaeger configuration can be explored in more detail using the [Jaeger Custom Resource Documentation](https://www.jaegertracing.io/docs/1.33/operator/#configuring-the-custom-resource).
+Explore the Jaeger configuration in more detail using the [Jaeger Custom Resource Documentation](https://www.jaegertracing.io/docs/1.33/operator/#configuring-the-custom-resource).